For those of you wondering how others have bypassed the lead object in CRMs, we’re about to get nerdy.

 We’ll cover why the lead object exists (allegedly), the “easy fix,” and the tested fix to (nearly) eliminate the lead object.

 The Lead object in Salesforce and Dynamics is intended to represent both a person and a company all at once.
 It was originally created to simplify integrations and form field collection.
 If a person can enter just their email address to enter your system and become a qualified lead, you may not have enrichment tools or the ability to immediately match them to an existing account and convert them into a contact.

 Many a B2B RevOps professional has asked themselves why CRM platforms decided the lead object was a good idea.
 Almost as many people have tried to justify this grotesque object because it was intended to help sales managers review how unqualified leads are progressing to an opportunity.
 In their minds:

-The problem with the argument is that the buyer journey is not linear.
+The problem with the argument for most B2B businesses is that the buyer journey for products with a buyer committee and multi-day buying cycle is not linear.
 It never has been.
 Prospects will jump in and out of sales cycles like they’re going out of style.

 Prospects look to solve a problem, lose the budget to fix the problem, then bounce back again when they get the budget back.

 Sometimes, prospects go through a product evaluation, purchase a product, find out they bought vaporware, and then find a vendor who can live up to their promises (not that I’m a bitter buyer).